 5. TURMERIC FOR VISION

-Our vision is affected in many ways as we age, which can lead to cataracts, glaucoma, dry eye and retinal detachment, to name just a few.
+Your vision is affected in many ways as you age, which can lead to cataracts, glaucoma, dry eye, and retinal detachment to name just a few.

-6. TURMERIC AND DIABETES
+7. TURMERIC AND DIABETES

 8. WEIGHT CONTROL

-10. CURCUMIN BENEFITS DEPRESSION
+10. CURCUMIN MAY BENEFIT DEPRESSION

 Start with smaller doses and build up depending on your gut tolerance.
-Sometimes stomach ache or diarrhea may be experienced if dosage is to high to begin with.
-Turmeric has blood thinning qualities and should therefore be avoided 2 weeks before an operation, OR if already on blood thinning medications.
+Sometimes stomach ache or diarrhea may be experienced if dosage is too high to begin with.
+Turmeric has blood thinning qualities and should therefore be avoided 2 weeks before an operation, OR if you are already on blood thinning medications.